stanford-rc/globus.stanford.edu/server/cilogon.md

 # CILogon Authentication

+{% include info-box.html
+   icon="ghost"
+   header="Globus Connect Server version 4 ends in December 2023"
+   content="Globus Connect Server version 4 has been deprecated, and will stop working at the end of 2023.
+This page is no longer being updated.
+For more information, see the news post on the home page."
+%}

 CILogon is the preferred authentication method for Globus Connect Server.
 For this method to work, your environment must meet two requirements: